Gustavokunde/city-summarization/README.md

 In order to make this possible, I created a vite project with React.js and Typescript as well.

-You can check the demo here: https://city-summarization.onrender.com/
+You can check the demo here: https://city-summarization.onrender.com/.
+Although it's not completely working due the IA price plan used is not available.

 Also I made use of some tools and libraries that are listed below.